Reading Time: 2 minutes

 How and where to buy a domain?

 Once you have selected your domain provider, you will need to choose a name that is unique and you can easily see this.
-In fact, upon registration, the provider will tell you if the chosen domain is currently available or not.
+In fact, upon registration, the provider will tell you if the chosen name is currently available or not.

-Also there are some other features to consider:
+Also, there are some other features to consider:

 • the domain must be unique